HAVC General Major

 Nine courses, as follows:

-- Courses numbered HAVC 101-191: eight courses required, including a seminar (190s and 191s) to satisfy the senior comprehensive requirement.
+- Courses numbered HAVC 101-191: eight courses required, including a seminar (190 and 191 series) to satisfy the senior comprehensive requirement.

 - In completing upper-division coursework, students must complete two upper-division courses (courses 101-191) from the two geographical areas not studied at the lower-division level.